Seasonal Decorating with Winter Colors

 Cast away those winter blues and keep things cheerful all season long with pops of fuchsia, emerald and lavender.
 Vivid hues are great for ringing in the New Year and are easy to reuse when decorating for spring.
 Outfit your living room with bold, colorful pillows, throws, table lamps, poufs and other cheerful winter decorations.

 Green and white or red and white are playful color pairings in winter living room decor.
 Coordinate white pillows with a green couch to mimic the look of holiday wreaths and snow-covered pine trees.
-Or, use red accents with an all-white living room set for a colorful look that lasts through Valentine’s Day.
+Or, use red table lamps or rugs with an all-white living room set for a colorful look that lasts through Valentine’s Day.

 Winter Decor and Colors for the Dining Room